cozy/cozy-bar/README.md

 [Cozy] is a platform that brings all your web services in the same private space.
 With it, your webapps and your devices can share data easily, providing you with a new experience.
 You can install Cozy on your own hardware where no one's tracking you.

-## What's cozy-bar.js?
+## What's cozy-bar?

-`cozy-bar.js` is a javascript library made by Cozy.
+`cozy-bar` is a javascript library made by Cozy.
 It enables the _CozyBar_ component in your application.
 This component is a banner on the top of your application, responsible of cross-apps navigation, user facilities, intents, etc.

 ## Use